A Cheat’s Guide to Working Out While You Travel (Without Even Noticing)

-The Qantas Assure App makes for a pretty sweet travel buddy.
-Want to learn more about the Qantas Assure App, Qantas Assure health or travel insurance?
+The Qantas Wellbeing App makes for a pretty sweet travel buddy.
+Want to learn more about the Qantas Wellbeing App, Qantas Health Insurance or Qantas Travel Insurance?
 Find everything you need here.
 Ready to download the app?
 Head here for iOS, and here for Android.

 Chloe Papas is a journalist and writer based in Victoria.
 You can find her on Twitter @chloepapas